yudapinhas/helmfiles/charts/jenkins/README.md

 - `controller.ssh.privateKey` — Your GitHub SSH private key, **must be in RSA format**, used by Jenkins to pull repositories.
 - `ngrok.authtoken` — Given for free after you create your ngrok account - https://dashboard.ngrok.com/
 - `github-pat` - Github Personal Access Token (classic).
 Can be generated in Developer Settings for webhook intergration.
 Make sure it has the following permissions: repo, admin:repo_hook, admin:org_hook
+- `terraform-cloud-token.token` - Free for use.
+Go to Terraform Cloud org settings --> Teams and generate team API token.
+- `gcp.serviceAccountKey` - This is the credentials.json encoded in base64 format.
+The provider for actual resource creation.

 ## 4️⃣ Prepare repositories for CI/CD:
 - The chart Retrieves Groovy DSL scripts from the repositories listed in the `repos.yaml` file.